microsoft/Quantum/samples/getting-started/simulation/README.md

 - The Microsoft [Quantum Development Kit](https://docs.microsoft.com/azure/quantum/install-overview-qdk/).
 - Jupyter Notebook

-## LargeSimulation.ipynb

-This sample demonstrates how to simulate quantum programs with large number of qubits.

 ### Running the Sample

 From the command line, start Jupyter Notebook and open the [LargeSimulation.ipynb](./LargeSimulation.ipynb) file.